thepirat000/CachingFramework.Redis/README.md

 RedisContext.DefaultSerializer = new JsonSerializer();
 ```

-> NOTE: The **.NET Framework** version of the library will default the `RedisContext.DefaultSerializer` property to
-> BinarySerializer.
-And the **.NET Core** cer
->
->If you don't explicitly set the `DefaultSerializer`,
-> the default serialization method differs between the .NET Framework version (BinarySerializer) and the .NET Core version (JsonSerializer).
+> NOTE: If you don't explicitly set the serializer, it will default depending on the framework: .NET Framework version will default to `BinarySerializer` and .NET Core to `JsonSerializer`.

 If you plan to consume data from different framework versions, make sure all of them are using the same serialization method.

 #### Custom serialization